katalon-studio/docker-images/README.md

 ## Jenkins

-If this bind mount is not used, `katalon-execute` will look for the test project inside the current working directory (defined with `docker run`'s `-w` argument).
+If this bind mount is not used, `katalon-execute.sh` will look for the test project inside the current working directory (defined with `docker run`'s `-w` argument).
 The current working directory is often defined automatically by some CI tools include Jenkins (Pipeline mode).

 ```
-docker run -t --rm -e KATALON_OPTS="$katalon_opts" -v "$(pwd)":/tmp/source -w /tmp/source katalonstudio/katalon katalon-execute
+docker run -t --rm -e KATALON_OPTS="$katalon_opts" -v "$(pwd)":/tmp/source -w /tmp/source katalonstudio/katalon katalon-execute.sh
 ```

 ## CircleCI